Click here to go to the main page

 Architects: W.A.M. te Riele (1867-1937)

-Wolter A.M. te Riele was born in Deventer on the 8th of September 1867 as the son of G. te Riele, an architect who designed ca. 20 Roman Catholic churches, mostly in the provinces of Gelderland and Overijssel.
-Wolter first learned his skills from his father and later attended the St. Lucasschool in Gent (Belgium), a school for religious art.
-In 1889 he became an apprentice at P.J.H.
-Cuypers' office.
+Wolter A.M. te Riele was born in Deventer on the 8th of September 1867 as the son of G. te Riele (1833-1911), a carpenter by profession who had become an architect in ca. 1866 and who had since designed ca. 20 Roman Catholic churches, mostly in the provinces of Gelderland and Overijssel.
+Wolter first learned his skills from his father and from 1886 until 1889 studied at the St. Lucasschool in Gent (Belgium), a catholic school for religious art.
+After graduating in 1889 he became an apprentice at P.J.H.
+Cuypers' office in Amsterdam.
 He completed his study in England with a course about medieval art.
-After returning to the Netherlands he started a firm in Deventer, at first mostly as a restoration architect, where he remained until 1912.
-That year he moved to Nijmegen, hoping to win assignments in the 's-Hertogenbosch diocese.
-In 1905 Te Riele had already taken over Alfred Tepe's position as the major architect of the archdiocese of Utrecht, but although he had some assignments outside the archdiocese, the Nijmegen office was relatively unsuccesful.
-In 1918 Te Riele moved to the city of Utrecht, where he died in on the 13th of February 1937.
+After returning to the Netherlands in 1890 he worked as an architect with his father until 1902, and then started his own office in Deventer, at first mostly working as a restoration architect.
+In 1912 he opened a second office in Nijmegen, hoping to get assignments in the 's-Hertogenbosch diocese.

 1894 Deventer (Ov): house Brink 73